 Takeover Defense.
-Our classified Board is our most significant leverage to help maximize shareholder value in the event of an unsolicited takeover proposal.
+Our classified Board is our most significant leverage to help maximize shareholder value in the event of an unsolicited takeover attempt.
 Our classified Board provides us valuable leverage to negotiate effectively on behalf of all shareholders.
-Because it would take a two-year election cycle to change control of the Board, a potential buyer would have to negotiate with a majority of a board comprised of seasoned directors who remained independent of the potential buyer.
-This would afford the Board time to evaluate the fairness and adequacy of the proposal and to carefully evaluate alternatives, which might include pressing the potential buyer for a higher price, seeking out other potential buyers who might be a better fit or pay a higher price, or rejecting any acquisition altogether if continuing on the then-current course were viewed by the Board as likely ultimately to result in the highest value for shareholders.
+Because it would take a two-year election cycle to change control of the Board, a potential acquirer would have to negotiate with a majority of a board comprised of seasoned directors who remained independent of the potential acquirer.
+This would afford the Board time to evaluate the fairness and adequacy of any proposal and to carefully evaluate alternatives, which might include pressing a potential acquirer for a higher price, seeking out other potential acquirers who might be a better fit or pay a higher price, or rejecting any acquisition altogether if continuing on the then-current course were viewed by the Board as likely ultimately to result in the highest value for shareholders.

 This independence and ability to negotiate effectively on behalf of all shareholders would be lost if a potential acquirer were able to replace a majority of the Board with its own candidates in one election cycle because such candidates, if elected, would most likely be focused on getting the best price for the potential acquirer, rather than protecting the interests of all shareholders.
 Furthermore, recent independent studies have indicated that board classification is associated with higher firm value in the long run while board declassification is associated with a decrease in firm value.
-(Staggered Boards and Firm Value, Revisited, Cremer, Litov and Sete, December 2013 and July 2014).
+(See, e.g. Commitment and Entrenchment in Corporate Governance, Cremers, Masconale and Sepe, October 2015; and Staggered Boards and Firm Value, Revisited, Cremers, Litov and Sete, December 2013 and July 2014).